 Companies like Sony, Beats, Bos, and even Microsoft are stepping up the headphone game with great product launches.
 Sony, although, has kept up its standards of unrivaled quality and optimum durability when it comes to premium headphones.
 There was a clash between Microsoft’s Surface Wireless headphones, the Bose QuietComfort 35ii, and the Sony 1000XM3.
 As it turns out, Sony still remains undefeated when it comes to feature-packed over the ear wireless DJ headphones.
 Coming to the overview of the device, it folds from the cup itself rather than folding up like the Audio Technica.

 It has touch controls on both the cup surfaces which was actually a tie-breaker while selecting the best wireless DJ headphones.
 Sony has kept comfort and quality on the foreground on this piece of tech.
 It runs for about 30 hours on one charge and supports USB-C type for charging.
 With 10 mins of fast charging, you get a whopping 5 hours of playback.
 It also supports the 3.5mm jack for the people who still believe in the audio jack.

 The sound quality is fantastic on this device and Sony has somehow managed to take the good to insanely good with the 1000XM3.

 With active noise canceling on, Sony’s battery is way better than its competitors, which matters a lot when it comes to good wireless headphones.

-These are really good for traveling and if you’re a DJ, you can listen to music all day long and still be ready for a live performance the next hour.
-Coming to the touch-sensitive controls, you can up and down volume levels by swiping up and down or by long pressing the up and down areas.
+These are really good for traveling and if you’re a DJ, you can listen to music all day long and still be ready for live performance the next hour.
+Coming to the touch-sensitive controls, you can up and down volume levels by swiping up and down or by long-pressing the up and down areas.

 For any DJ, this is very important as they have to focus on a song while also focusing on another playing in the background.
 Sony does this seamlessly and with intuitive touch controls, it’s like a cherry on top.